Eurasian Watermilfoil in McGregor Lake

-Efforts are underway with the Fédération des lac de Val-des-Monts (FDLVDM) and five other area lakes (Bernard, Dame, Grand, McArthur, and St-Pierre) to take a watershed-wide approach to curb its spread, and safely remove it from our lakes.
-This includes, in 2019, updating the McGregor Lake map to indicate areas of infestation and marking these with green buoys to ensure all swimmers and boaters avoid these areas to limit its spread.
+The MLA is working closely with the Fédération des lac de Val-des-Monts (FDLVDM) and five other area lakes (Bernard, Dame, Grand, McArthur, and St-Pierre) to take a watershed-wide approach to curb its spread, and safely remove it from our lakes.

 What to look for to confirm it is Eurasian Watermilfoil

 This plant has a well-developed leaf system around the stem and can become extremely dense.
 Its feather-like green leaves are arranged in whorls around the stem in groups of four or five.
 The leaves have 12 or more thread-like segments (the native northern milfoil has fewer than 12 threads), and tiny pinkish flowers occur on reddish spikes that stand several inches above the water.
 The leaves have a blunt tip end (the native northern milfoil has a pointed christmas tree shape).
 The plant blooms in late July and early August.